 How MLK Paved The Way For Animal Rights & Environmental Justice

-On the third Monday of every January, Americans reflect on the impact of one of America’s greatest civil rights leaders, Martin Luther King Jr.
+On the third Monday of January each year, Americans reflect on the impact of one of America’s greatest civil rights leaders, Martin Luther King Jr.

 But MLK’s legacy extends far beyond the modern civil rights movement.
 In addition to championing equality for Americans of all colors, the Georgia preacher inspired America’s animal welfare and environmental movements, too.